 Ever wondered how crime scenes get solved with science?
-That's why it’s not just TV magic — it’s real lab work, meticulous analysis, and a whole lot of chemistry know-how.
+It’s not just TV magic — it’s real lab work, meticulous analysis, and a whole lot of chemistry know-how.
 Forensic chemists are the unsung heroes who sift through evidence, from trace fibers to mysterious liquids, using high-tech tools and sharp analytical skills.
 If you’ve ever been curious about how to turn your love of chemistry into a career that helps solve crimes, you’re in the right place.

 What Is a Forensic Chemist?